You are currently viewing Bumdrak Monastery, where Dakinis left 100,000 Footprints

 To the temple’s right is Drilbu Dra, a cliff resembling a Drilbu.
 Right below the Dra is Bumdra Rinpoche’s retreat house.
 Next to the Drilbudra is a drain-like canyon, said to be Khandro’s secret path (Sanglam) used during the retreat.

-Dhuthroe (cremation site) at Bumdra
+Dhuthroe (Cremation Site) at Bumdra

+Hike up for about 30-40 minutes from the campsite to reach the sites.
+Reaching these sky burial sites can be difficult as no proper trails exist.
 The first cremation site you reach is the Third cremation ground (Duethroe Sumpa).
 The chronological order of Cremation grounds is the opposite.
 You reach the third cremation site first and the first cremation site last.

-As you go to the first cremation site, you will come across a rock resembling a hat, said to be Guru Rinpoche’s Uzha, and a small meditation cave.
-One can witness droplets of holy water drizzle down the rock if one has a deep faith in Buddhism.
+As you go to the first cremation site, you will come across a rock resembling a hat, said to be Guru Rinpoche’s Uzha and a small meditation cave.
+After Guru Uzha, the Second cremation site is Duethri Nyipa as you move further up.
+The beak of the peak at around 4300 meters, is the First cremation ground, Duethri Dangpa.

 A stupa can be found near these sky burials.
 You cut a strand of hair and burn it here.
 You can also take Buddha’s Parinirvana position as you lay on these cremation grounds.
 The Buddha’s Parinirvana position is described as lying on his right side and supporting his head with his right hand, known as Mahaparinirvasana